ArcticTriceraFox/ReverseVendingMachine/readme.md

-# Smart Sorting Machine
+# Reverse Vending Machine

-This project is a microcontroller-based Smart Sorting Machine, which assists users in sorting plastic and non-plastic items, saving relevant data, and providing a user-friendly interface with an LCD, keypad, and sensors.
+This project is a microcontroller-based Reverse Vending Machine, which assists users in sorting plastic and non-plastic items, saving relevant data, and providing a user-friendly interface with an LCD, keypad, and sensors.
 It uses libraries for keypad input, LCD display, servos for mechanical sorting, and HX711 for weight measurement.

 ## Features